 In 2003, he became a contestant for a reality show called Paradise Hotel.
 The premise of it that a bunch of single people are sent off to stay at a luxury hotel.
 They must pair up and stay in a room together.
 Judging from the premise, I don’t know how this became a show.
 But I guess there’s the competition that makes it seem worth it.
 Somehow, Dave made it to the finale of the first season but he didn’t win a cash prize.
 The person he paired up with at the finale chose not to share the cash prize with him.

 I’m not really sure when he met his now wife Carrie.
 But it’s probably around the time they finished filming the season of Paradise Hotel he was in.
 It’s definitely weird if he auditioned for the reality show while being in a relationship.
 At some point they got engaged.
 And it was 2006, that they were planning on what the wedding should be like.
 Somehow an idea to get married after a baseball game where thousands of unexpecting people people were in attendance.

 But in order for them to do it, they had to ask for sponsors.
 They managed to do it for the price of finding creative ways to promote their businesses at the venue.
 And it worked.
 He managed to get millions worth in media coverage from that entire thing.
 It shouldn’t be a surprise since he and Carrie are both marketing experts.

-Around the same time, David and Carrie started a marketing firm called Likeable.
+Around the same time, Dave and Carrie started a marketing firm called Likeable.
 It’s a marketing firm, I don’t really know what else to tell you.
 They managed the firm up until it was acquired by 10Pearls.
 At that point, he earned himself a net worth of $3,000,000.
 In the years between that, wrote a few of those self-help books, one of which became a New York Times bestseller.
 There was an instance where he wanted to run for office in their borough.
 He managed to be elected to a seat at the school board in 2017.